MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0404-Deploy Apps using Microsoft Store for Business.md

 11. Under Management tools, verify that **Microsoft Intune** Status is set to **Active**.
 If it is not, under **Action** select **Activate**.

 12. In Microsoft Edge, open a new tab and browse to https://intune.microsoft.com.
-The Microsoft Endpoint Manager admin center opens.
+The Microsoft Intune admin center opens.

-13. In the Microsoft Endpoint admin center, in the navigation pane, select **Tenant administration**.
+13. In the Microsoft Intune admin center, in the navigation pane, select **Tenant administration**.

 14. In the **Tenant admin** navigation pane, select **Connectors and tokens**.